 Big Bend Overview

-On the way to nowhere, where the desert meets the mountains and the Rio Grand divides two countries you will find Big Bend National park, an often forgotten national park for those who reside outside of Texas.
+On the way to nowhere, where the desert meets the mountains and the Rio Grande divides two countries you will find Big Bend National Park, an often-forgotten national park for those who reside outside of Texas.

 This was my first trip to Big Bend and a return for Shannon from when she visited as a young girl on a family vacation.
-We arrived at the first of April after Spring Break, but didn’t beat the heat as temperatures were on the 90’s for most of the two weeks we were there.
-We set camp in Lajitas at the Maverick Ranch RV park, about 20 minutes from the National park entrance.
+We arrived at the first of April after Spring Break, but didn’t beat the heat as temperatures were in the 90’s for most of the two weeks we were there.
+We set camp in Lajitas at the Maverick Ranch RV Park, about 20 minutes from the National Park entrance.
 We feel this is the best RV park in the area: large sites, clean, a swimming pool, all the amenities and great service.
-A as bonus, it is right across street from the Lajitas Golf Resort, and you have access to all of those amenities.
+A bonus it is right across the street from the Lajitas Golf Resort, and you have access to all of those amenities.

 I have spent a lot of time in the mountains – Rockies, Appalachians, Sierra Nevada – but not so much in a desert mountain region.
 I found the untainted rawness of the area and natural diversity incredibly satisfying.
 It seemed that there was something new and special around every corner.